MrAHeard/Fla-Pi-Bird/Lessons/PIBRELLA CONTROL.md

 #Control Fla-Pi Bird with a Pibrella

-How would you like to now change your code so you can control Fla-Pi Bird with the button on a Pibrella like below:
+How would you like to now change your code so you can control Fla-Pi Bird with the button on a Pibrella like in the link below?
 [Pibrella controlled Fla-Pi Bird](https://vimeo.com/93175140)